"

-Chapter 1 – Computer Basics
+Chapter 1 – Computer Systems and Information Technology

 Operating Systems

-An operating system is the most important software that runs on a computer.
+An operating system is the most critical software that runs on a computer.
 It manages the computer’s memory and processes, as well as all of its hardware and software.
 A computer’s operating system allows the user to communicate with the device.
 Without an operating system, a computer is useless.

 Watch this video to learn more about a computer’s operating system: